ahstn/dagster-playground/README.md

 ### Resources

+This project primarily uses [DuckDB] and a Data Lakehouse (Trino, Parquet & Hive) to demonstrate the latest data storage options, and when to best use each.

+DuckDB is fantastic for local development, simple to grasp and allows you to quickly move around a lightweight data store, however it doesn't scale particularly well.

+A lakehouse trades the ease of use for an extremely high scaling potential, see [Trino](#trino) and [Hive Metastore](#hive-metastore) below, and [Why Lakehouse, Why Now? | Dremio] for more info.

+In order to make use of a Lakehouse style architecture, this project contains a custom Trino IO Manager, see [`quickstart_etl/trino_io_manager/README.md`] for more info.

-The Parquet and Snowflake resources are cloned from the Dagster example project: [project_fully_featured | GitHub]
+The Parquet and Snowflake resources are cloned from the Dagster example project: [project_fully_featured | GitHub] as references of simple IO Managers.

-## Docker Compose
+## Docker Compose & Tech Stack

 This project brings up various containers to form it's "data platform".